PILLAR · LLM SYSTEMS

 RLAIF — the cheap version

 Like RLHF but preference labels come from an AI judge (often a stronger model) instead of humans.
-Cheaper, scales further, often comparable quality on most tasks.
+Bai et al. (2022) and Lee et al. (2023, arXiv 2309.00267) showed RLAIF matches or beats RLHF on helpfulness, harmlessness, and summarization.
 The labeling distribution is more consistent than humans (less noise) but inherits the judge's biases.

 Constitutional AI (Anthropic)